jlevy/og-equity-compensation/README.md

 ### What is equity worth?

-🚧 This section needs to establish a relationship between each of these definitions and the concept of what equity is worth.
+🚧 Structure: This section needs to establish a relationship between each of these definitions and the concept of what equity is worth.
 How does each of these circumstances affect the “worth” of shares?
 May also consider whether this section should be “What is the value of equity?”, to parallel the section that follows.